-- Risk of assets becoming 'stranded assets' - Increased costs and/or reduced demand for products and services resulting from fines and judgments - Changes in operational practices - Changes in business models to adapt to regulations e.g. increased carbon tax will increase the cost of travel - Need to train and upskill employees - Increased requirement to disclose non-financial information - Loss of competitive advantage if don't keep pace with change - Lose favour with investors and with large B2B customers
+- Risk of assets becoming 'stranded assets' - Increased costs and/or reduced demand for products and services resulting from fines and judgments - Changes in operational practices - Changes in business models to adapt to regulations - Need to upskill employees - Increased requirement to disclose non-financial information - Loss of competitive advantage if don't keep pace with change - Lose favour with investors and with large B2B customers aspects of their operation and supply chain, such as logistics and product sourcing.
+They will also be part of the infrastructure to 'take-back' packaging and products such as consumer electronics, and therefore will need to facilitate this.